Eyewa/eyewa-go-lib/tracing/README.md

 ## tracing

 This package configures Open Telemetry as the global tracing provider.
 It configures an endpoint to where all traces end up using the `TRACE_COLLECTOR_ENDPOINT` env variable.
-A user of this package is able to view traces on Grafana Tempo.
+A user of this package is able to view traces on Grafana Tempo once a trace has been exported.

 </br>